mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 Improved
 ########

-- :ref:`CalculateFlatBackground <algm-CalculateFlatBackground>` has now a new mode 'Moving Average' which takes the minimum of a moving window average as the flat background.
+- :ref:`CalculateFlatBackground <algm-CalculateFlatBackground>` has a new mode 'Moving Average' which takes the minimum of a moving window average as the flat background.
+- :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` gained a new option: `Interpolation`.
+  This controls the method used for interpolation.
+Availabile options are: `Linear` & `CSpline`.

 Deprecated
 ##########